Charter Party Clauses

 Nomination, identity, and substitution

-In Voyage Chartering, it’s common to allow ship substitution.
-The Charter Party might include phrases like “MV HANDY HANDAN or substitute” or “MV HANDY HANDAN, Owner’s Option (OO) to substitute ship of same class and similar size and position.”
-It’s crucial to define clearly the scope of substitution rights: Is substitution merely optional for the owner, or mandatory if the original ship becomes unavailable?
-Can substitutions be repeated?
-Should substitution rights expire a certain number of days before loading begins?
-Can only specific ships or types substitute, or is any suitable ship acceptable?
+In Voyage Chartering, it is also common to include a right of ship substitution.
+The Charter Party may use wording such as “MV HANDY HANDAN or substitute” or “MV HANDY HANDAN, Owner’s Option (OO) to substitute ship of same class and similar size and position.”
+The scope of this substitution right should be drafted clearly.
+The parties should specify whether substitution is merely optional for the Shipowner or whether the Shipowner must provide a substitute if the original ship becomes unavailable.
+They should also consider whether substitution may be exercised more than once, whether the right expires a certain number of days before the laycan, whether the substitute must be from a named list of ships, and whether any suitable ship of the same type, size, class, and position will be acceptable.

 Ship Seaworthiness